akeneo/pim-api-docs/content/apps/how-to-test-my-app.md

 # How to test my App?

 ::: warning
-**This feature is available for our partners using an Akeneo sandbox environment.
-It will be available for all soon.**
+**This feature is only available for our partners using an Akeneo sandbox environment.**
 :::

 This page explains how to enable the `developer mode` on your partner sandbox and how to create a test App to check that everything works well.

-## Step 1 - Enable the developer mode and the test App creation
+## Step 1 - Enable the `developer mode` and the test App creation

 To enable the developer mode and the `Create a test App` button, you need to:
 1. Go to `Settings`, then `Roles`